dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

  basic instruction  imm64
  =================  =============

-A wide instruction is indicated by a basic instruction whose encoding denotes that a 64-bit immediate value follows, as covered in sections below.
+A wide instruction is indicated by a basic instruction whose encoding denotes that a 64-bit immediate value follows, as covered `64-bit immediate instructions`_ below.

 Instruction classes
 -------------------